-- 1. Log in to the End User UI (https://localhost:8443/) as the user you created in the previous section (user1), with password Welcome1. - 2.
+- 1. Log in to the End User UI (https://localhost:8443/) as the user you created in the previous section (user1) with password Welcome1. - 2.
 Navigate to the dashboard, with the Dashboard icon (♠).
-Alternatively, select the Menu icon (≡), and select Dashboard from the menu that appears. - 3.
-Initiate the provisioning workflow as user1: - Scroll down to the Start a Process menu, and select Start next to the Contractor onboarding process.
+Alternatively, select the Menu icon (≡), and select Dashboard. - 3.
+Initiate the provisioning workflow as user1:

+a.
+Scroll down to the Start a Process menu, and click Start next to the Contractor onboarding process.